 In this memoir Joan's daughter, Melissa Rivers, relates amusing stories about her mother.
 Unlike Joan, Melissa is not a natural comic and some of her quips feel forced...or as if they were cribbed from her mom's joke collection.
 Nevertheless I enjoyed many stories in the book, which made me smile (or occasionally laugh out loud).

 Some amsuing yarns revolve around Melissa herself.
-For instance, as a youngster Melissa was part of a 'kids club' in Las Vegas, made of children of celebrities who were performing in the casinos.
+For instance, as a youngster Melissa was part of a 'kids club' in Las Vegas, composed of children of celebrities who were performing in the casinos.
 At one point Melissa's friends helped her pull out a loose tooth so the 'tooth fairy' would provide enough cash for the 'kid's club' to enjoy a whole night of arcade games and snacks.
 Apparently Joan was a VERY generous tooth fairy!

 Then one time, during a road trip with her mother and father (Edgar Rosenberg), Melissa got hungry.
 Edgar drove to the drive-thru of a hamburger joint...which was OUT OF HAMBURGERS.
 This was a good opportunity for Joan to squash over Edgar to get to the car window and deliver a series of snippy, sarcastic remarks.
 Then the family went to Waffle House.